Updated November 14, 2020; Created May 21, 2020

 5.1 Visibly soiled surfaces will be cleaned, followed by disinfection.

-6.0 Personal Protective Equipment (PPE)
+6.0 Personal Protective Equipment (PPE) and mask use

 7.0 Professional Obligations